garridoq/garridoq.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm Quentin Garrido, a final year PhD student at Meta AI - FAIR and Université Gustave Eiffel working on **Self-Supervised Learning**.\
+I'm Quentin Garrido, a final year PhD student at Meta AI - FAIR and Université Gustave Eiffel working on **Self-Supervised Learning**.

 **I am currently on the job market and looking for Research Scientist positions.
 Please reach out if you think I'd be a good match.**

-My work focuses on self-supervised learning and it's application to computer vision and natural sciences.
+My resarch focuses primarily on self-supervised learning and it's application to computer vision and natural sciences.
 More recently, my research has pivoted towards video understanding and building world models from natural data (e.g. raw videos).

 Previously, I obtained my master degree from the [Mathématiques,Vision, Apprentissage (MVA)](https://www.master-mva.com/) program at [École Normale Supérieure Paris-Saclay](https://ens-paris-saclay.fr/).
 I also hold an engineering degree from [ESIEE Paris](https://www.esiee.fr/) in computer science.